pixelpawnshop/Brandenburg-Flood-Risk/README.md

 - Land cover data: Brandenburg BTLN
 - Population data: German Census 2022 (Zensus 2022)

+## ⚠️ Performance Notes

+Flood exposure is evaluated using WMS GetFeatureInfo requests, which are designed for interactive map queries rather than large-scale batch analysis.
+For large areas with many buildings, processing time may increase due to network latency and service-side rate limiting.

 ## 📦 Installation

 1. Clone the repository: